q335r49/microviche/README.md

 ## Installation

-It is usually safe just to download the single file nav.vim from the main page and source it:
+Install by downloading the single file nav.vim from the main page and source it:
 ```
 :source nav.vim
 ```